ArthurClemens/mithril-hookup/README.md

 ## Compatibility

-Works with Mithril 1.1.6 and Mithril 2.x.
+Tested with Mithril 1.1.6 and Mithril 2.x.

 ## History